 Victoria has been working with us since 2003 after completing her studies in Animal Care and Veterinary Nursing.
 Victoria has the role of Senior Veterinary Nurse, Along with all aspects of nursing she also maintains our anaesthetic and dental machines and orders our pharmaceutical products.
 Victoria strives to keep up to date with current veterinary nursing practice, attending Nurse Plus seminars in emergency care, radiography, intravenous fluid therapy, catheter care, pain management, and wound management.

 Carmen joined us in December 2012 after completing her nursing training in Invercargill.
 She has both her National Certificate of Veterinary Nursing (2011) and her Diploma in Veterinary Nursing (2012).
 Carmen is a friendly and enthusiastic member of the nursing team who loves working with animals and interacting with their loving owners – she is a people person.
 Carmen has interests in dental and hospital care.
-Carmen is currently on parental leave, and we look forward to her joining us back at the clinic in 2020!
+Carmen has returned to her nursing role at Stoke in a part-time capacity after having a young family.

 Originally from the UK, Nicola worked in a Vet Clinic for 17 years gaining Distinction in Animal Care and qualifying as a Vet Nurse in 1996.

 She moved to NZ with her family in 2008 and has been at Stoke Vet Hospital since January 2018.

 She enjoys spending time with her family, loves football and has 2 pet rabbits, Panda and Pumpkin.